maxitg/SetReplace/README.md

   "EventRuleIDs" -> {1, 1, 1, 1, 1}|>]
 ```

-The most important part of this [`Association`](https://reference.wolfram.com/language/ref/Association.html) is `"AtomLists"` which includes all set elements (aka expressions or edges) ever created throughout history.
+The most important part of this [`Association`](https://reference.wolfram.com/language/ref/Association.html) is `"AtomLists"` which includes all set elements (aka expressions or edges) ever created throughout evolution.
 Note, this does not correspond to any particular step, rather all steps are combined.
 They are not just catenated states either, as if a particular edge was never used as an input for any replacement in a particular generation, it would not be duplicated in that list.
 As an example, compare it to [`"StatesList"`](#states) and observe that a catenated [`"StatesList"`](#states) would contain more elements than `"AtomLists"`:

 <img src="READMEImages/StatesListOfEvolutionObject.png" width="613">